ettec/open-trading-platform/install/README.md

 ### standard kubernetes

-Point your kubectl install at the context of the cluster you want to install the application on.
+Ensure you have helm 3 installed and then point your kubectl install at the context of the cluster you want to install the application on.

 Checkout the otp source code from https://github.com/ettec/open-trading-platform